Ph. D., Georgia State University

 Reading instruction for struggling learners

 Laura Fredrick has been the principle investigator or co-principle investigator of several federally-funded grants to study reading instruction for struggling learners and for individuals with disabilities.
 Her reading research is informed by her work in applied behavior analysis, and her expertise in applied behavior analysis extends beyond instructional strategies to include research in functional communication training and the use of simultaneous prompting to teach academic skills as well as living and leisure skills.
-Before becoming chair of the Department of Educational Psychology, Special Education, and Communication Disorders before it became the Department of Learning Sciences.
+She was chair of the Department of Educational Psychology, Special Education, and Communication Disorders before it became the Department of Learning Sciences.
 She served as co-chair of the Institutional Review Board and as associate director of the Center for Instructional Innovation.